-Deanna Portero joined the NCATS Office of Rare Diseases Research as a management analyst in May 2019.
-She supports the planning, management and coordination of gene therapy and gene editing initiatives, including the $180 million NIH Common Fund Somatic Cell Genome Editing program.
+Deanna Portero is a management analyst in NCATS' Division of Rare Diseases Research Innovation, where she supports the planning, management and coordination of gene therapy and gene editing initiatives, including the $180 million NIH Common Fund Somatic Cell Genome Editing program.

 Prior to joining NCATS, Portero was the executive director of the Fibrous Dysplasia Foundation, a patient advocacy organization for the rare bone disease community.
 Her responsibilities included board development, advisory board management, program management, legislative affairs, fundraising and general administration.
 Portero developed a number of strategic partnerships during her tenure as executive director, including co-chairing the EveryLife Foundation Public Policy Working Group, awarding approximately $500,000 in seed grants with the Orphan Disease Center at the University of Pennsylvania, launching the fibrous dysplasia/McCune-Albright syndrome Patient Registry with the National Organization for Rare Disorders, developing innovative patient conferences with Global Genes and leading governance development for a newly founded international consortium.